prateekchandrajha/competitive-prog-in-python/README.md

 # competitive-prog-in-python
 Ultrabullet Crash Course: Competitive Programming in Python

-It will run from 27th December 2020 till 30th Jan 2021.
+It will run from 27th December 2020 till 31st March 2021.
 All Jupyter notebooks and .py files shall be shared over here periodically.

 - People keep asking whether Python is the right language to choose for picking up competitive programming.